-- Fortnightly Open Door sessions to view their child’s work
+- Fortnightly/3-weekly Open Door sessions to view their child’s work

 - Individual appointments with the Class Teacher or other staff (appointments arranged by the office staff)

-- Their child’s Learning Journal in which you can communicate with staff, check homework, levels and next steps in learning
+- Their child’s Learning Journal where you can check homework, levels and next steps in learning

 - Target Tracker login (coming soon)

-- Their child’s class Virtual Classroom on the website.
+- Their child’s class Virtual Classroom on the website or Class Dojo app.

 How will teaching be adapted to meet the needs of my child?